 In fact, more shares are canceled than executed - note the red line ends above the blue line.
 Also note how much of the activity takes places in about 2 milliseconds (09:47:56.571 to 09:47:56.573).

 Perhaps this is just an isolated case and the order cancellations happening a fraction of a second before the trader's order were just a coincidence?

 What percentage of shares advertised as available to immediately buy or sell ends up getting canceled?
 A shockingly high percentage.
 Keep in mind, on a one exchange market, or in the ideal case in a market with multiple exchanges, the percentage should be zero.
-In the trade we detailed above, slightly more than 50% was canceled (it's Trade 5 in the chart below).
-The following chart shows the percentage of orders canceled for each of the 5 trade examples.
+The following chart shows the percentage of orders canceled for each of the 5 trade examples we examined in Ford.
+In the trade detailed above, slightly more than 50% was canceled (it's Trade 5 in the chart below).

 If this chart doesn't cause alarm bells to go off, then you might want to re-study the data up to this point.